 Welcome to Country

-The youngest of seven children, Uncle Vaughan, was born in Balladong Country and is a dedicated Whadjuk man having stories and songs passed down by his father, Whadjuk Elder Walter McGuire.
+The youngest of seven children, Uncle Vaughn, was born in Balladong Country and is a dedicated Whadjuk man having stories and songs passed down by his father, Whadjuk Elder Walter McGuire.

-Uncle Vaughan is passionate about sharing the knowledge and history of his people and delivers the culture of his great, great, great grandparents with his heart.
+Uncle Vaughn is passionate about sharing the knowledge and history of his people and delivers the culture of his great, great, great grandparents with his heart.

 Hon Don Punch BPsych BSocwk MBA MLA